robercg33/amazon-products-classification/README.md

 - `num_images_cat`: length of "image" list, *categorized into representative bins*.
 - `len_title`: length of the *cleaned* `title`.
 - `len_description`: length of the *cleaned and joined* `description`.
 - `num_features`: length of the LIST indicated in the input variable `feature`.
-Instead of using the length of the features joined string, I used this as each element on the list is supposed to indicate a feature of the product.
-As I already had this new feature created, I didn't create `len_features` as both variables would be highly correlated.
+Instead of using the length of the features joined string, we used this as each element on the list is supposed to indicate a feature of the product.
+As we already had this new feature created, we didn't create `len_features` as both variables would be highly correlated.

 ### Embeddings features